For Former Heald Students and Heald Records Requesters

 1. Transcripts and Employer Educational Verification Requests

 Complete and submit the HPEAP Transcript Request form (PDF, 587 KB).
-Indicate whether an official copy (transcript placed in a sealed envelope) or unofficial copy is needed.
 Beginning July 1, 2016, a $10 fee per request will apply.
 Transcripts are usually mailed out within two to three business days following receipt of the request form.

 **Former Hawaii Heald students can now submit your request form and pay with credit card online here: https://hpeap.ehawaii.gov/hpeap/home.html

 Education verification cannot be done over the phone.
 You must submit either our request form, or your organization’s form, complete with signed authorization by the former student that provides permission to release the information to you.
 Employment companies should mail these forms to us along with payment by check or money order (beginning July 1, 2016, a $10 fee per request will apply).
 Checks or money orders should be made payable to DCCA.
 Our mailing address is:

 Please visit: Frequently Asked Questions About Corinthian Colleges.